sarahdell/DSPS_SDellorco/hw2/README.md

 I worked on this homework with Masooma Sarfraz and Miles Garcia.
-We also received some help from Willow.
+We also received some help from Willow in creating the Gaussian distribution to fit the Chi-Squared histogram.

 This homework is a practice in using multiple distributions.
 Homework 1, the Maxwell-Boltzmann Distribution, is a physics application of the Chi Distribution; it is a type of
 Chi Distribution.
 Homework 2, the Central Limit Theorem, used Chi-Squared Distributions, Normal Distributions, Guassian Distribution, Binomial Distributions, Poisson